fky2015/Jasmine/README.md

 End-to-end performance is calculated via T1 and T3, and Consensus performance is calculated via T2 and T3.

-We mainly focus on consensus performance here, since it reflects how consensus works.
+We mainly focus on e2e performance here, and since consensus throughput is same as end-to-end throughput, we calculate the throughput in consensus instead.

 ## Quick Start